maykinmedia/objects-api/docs/introduction/open-source/index.rst

 Open-source
 ===========

-Both the Objects API and the Objecttypes API are open-source and available under the `EUPL license`_.
+Open Objecten is open-source and available under the `EUPL license`_.

 In addition, this project makes use of various open-source `Python libraries`_ and `npm packages`_ under the hood.